If you’ve spent much time on this site or other mobile-focused websites, then you’ve probably been seeing 5G referred to with increasing frequency.

 Beamforming will also be used.
 This will allow networks to steer the 5G signal more precisely, so that it goes where it needs to and doesn’t cause interference.

 As you can see in the chart above, all four major UK networks now offer 5G, with Three being the last to launch, in February 2020.
-Alongside those, at the time of writing Sky Mobile, Tesco Mobile and Giffgaff all offer 5G in the same places as O2, while BT Mobile shares 5G coverage with EE, and VOXI shares it with Vodafone.
+Alongside those, at the time of writing iD Mobile and Smarty both offer 5G in the same places as Three, while Sky Mobile, Tesco Mobile, Lyca Mobile and Giffgaff all offer 5G in the same places as O2, BT Mobile and CMLink share 5G coverage with EE, and VOXI, Virgin Mobile, Asda Mobile and Lebara share it with Vodafone.

 But even in major locations, coverage isn’t always comprehensive, so you should check your postcode to see what coverage is like near your home.

 That largely depends on when you last upgraded.
 5G phones only really started emerging in 2019, and it wasn’t until 2020 that most new high-end handsets came with 5G.
-Even now (in early 2021 at the time of writing) most new mid-range and below phones don’t support 5G.
+As of 2022, most new mid-range phones now support 5G and even some cheap ones do – but by no means all.

-But if you have any earlier iPhone it won’t support 5G, and nor will the majority of other handsets.
+But older models like the iPhone 11 range won’t support 5G, and nor will some cheaper recent phones like the Nokia C30 4G.
 If in doubt, check the documentation that came with your phone.

 However, even if your phone doesn’t support 5G, it will still work fine over 4G and 3G even once 5G arrives in your area.
 Plus, it could still be years before 5G is available across the majority of the UK, so there’s no immediate need for most people to upgrade, especially if you don’t live somewhere that currently has 5G coverage.